ObjectModules/deploy/[Mapping]-Concept.md

 From that point you may see that a basic diagram will turn its behaviour and seeking a way to return to its routine by calling another mappings which is in our concept we call them as _Employment_ and _Merging_.
 ##Employment
 Employment is a mapping built automatically whenever a parameter is assigned to a routines.
 In our concept there will be two kind of employments will be called.
-Those 2 kind of employments is present the following:
+Each of Those 2 kind of employments is present the following:

 Mapping of the process to collect the library in related with the food:
 ```